Don't have time to read it all right now?

 The processor’s role is multifaceted.
 Your processor sets up your merchant account and handles all of the credit card processing fees that are to be paid to each recipient.
 Processors also settle the consumer’s transactions by sending them to the merchant bank.
 Customer service for all payment details is also provided by your preferred processor.
 Before you choose your processor, make sure it’s someone you wouldn’t mind a phone call with when you might have a problem.

 In return for the services explained above, processors receive a small percentage of each transaction that you process.
-The credit card processing fee received by the processor is the difference between what the card brand company (like MasterCard) charges per transaction and the total you pay.
+The average credit card processing fee received by the processor is the difference between what the card brand company (like MasterCard) charges per transaction and the total you pay.
 If you pay $.15 per swipe and 2.9% of the total purchase in fees, some of that money is used to compensate the processor.
 It may be $.01 per swipe and 0.04% of the total purchase, but their payment is still coming out of each transaction that you accept a credit card as payment.

 Processors make a small percentage on each transaction, but they can also make money on processing equipment and software.
 If you need a credit card terminal, you can expect to pay between $200 and $750 depending on which terminal and functionality you desire.
 If you’re looking at a point of sale system, you can expect to pay anywhere between $1,000 to the sky’s the limit.